Shout Bamalama! The Swampers' Den is Back

 Muscle Shoals Sound Studio Is Reborn

-It looks different than it did when I saw it in the mid-'90s.
+It looks so different than it did when I saw it in the mid-'90s.
 On the afternoon when I arrived the temperature was 100+ degrees with high humidity.
 Our car's air conditioner had died way back in Mississippi, so my wife wasn't talking a lot.
 She had nearly passed out next to me, cranked back in her seat with a once-wet towel draped over her face.
 The only way I could tell that she was still alive was by hearing her occasional soft groaning.
 "I can't believe you do this!"

 I pulled up to the place and noticed that the front door of the former studio stood open.
 About a half a dozen used washing machines lined the area outside the door.
 Inside, the building was crammed with them.
 I dropped my jaw.
 A guy in a wheelchair came rolling up to me and asked if I would be interested in buying one of these beauties.
 He wore a sweaty undershirt, yellowed with age.
 I asked if I could look around, and he said OK.
 I kept muttering, "Oh man, what a shame!"